Building Java Web Applications

 Although the output says

-, standard input is not intercepted by Gradle.
-To stop the process, press ctrl-C
+Press any key to stop the server, standard input is not intercepted by Gradle.
+To stop the process, press ctrl-C.Unit test the servlet using Mockito

 The open source Mockito framework makes it easy to unit test Java applications.
 Add the Mockito dependency to the

-file under the testCompile
+build.gradlefile under the testCompile configuration.

 Adding the Mockito library to